spell-cli-tool/spell/README.md

       Y88b  d88P 888        888        888      888
        "Y8888P"  888        8888888888 88888888 88888888

-This is a Spring Initializr (https://start.spring.io/) CLI tool for generating projects that can be easily customized.
+This is a Spring Initializr (https://start.spring.io/) CLI tool for generating quickstart projects that can be easily customized.
 Possible customizations include a project's dependencies, Java version, and build system or build structure.

 ## Main commands
 - **help**: Display help about available commands.
 - **icreate**: Create Spring Boot projects interactively.
-The **"icreate"** command allows you to create new Spring Boot projects with ease.
+This command allows you to create new Spring Boot projects with ease.
 Simply run the command and follow the prompts to create a new project.

 ## All commands